 The suffix "itis" refers to inflammation, so Achilles tendonitis is a condition where at the insertion of the Achilles tendon on the back of the heel, there is inflammation, usually due to partial tearing of this part of the tendon.

-There is an area between the calcaneus and the tendon, just before the tendon attaches to the bone, where some rubbing can occur.
+The X-ray here shows an example of a bony prominence on the posterior aspect (back side) of the heel where the bone spurs rub the tendon.
 This rubbing can cause partial tearing of the tendon, and inflammation of the bursa, which is the lubricating sac, between the tendon and the bone.
+This prominence is called a Haglund deformity.

 In the xray shown for this patient, due to chronic inflammation at the region where the Achilles attaches to the bone, the patient has developed bone spurs.